ansys/pyansys-heart/README.rst

     - Link to download

   * - Ansys Fluent
-    - R22 R2
+    - R24 R1
     - Pre-processor
     - `Ansys Customer Portal`_

-  * - Ansys DPF Server
-    - R24 R1-pre0
-    - Post-processor
-    - `DPF-Server`_

   * - Ansys LSDYNA
-    - DEV-105630 or greater
+    - DEV-112103
     - Simulator
     - Contact us for latest working version

 ..
 Note::

-    Fluent is required for meshing and the Ansys DPF Server for post-processing electrophysiology and mechanical results.
-Currently we advice to use the pre-release version of `DPF-Server`_ since support for `d3plot` result files is updated frequently.
-See `install-DPF-Server-`_ for installation guide.
+    Fluent is required for meshing.

 How to install
 --------------